Have Things Really Gotten Better For Women In Hollywood?

 In terms of the Harvey Weinstein scandal, how is it that so many people knew about this and yet it stayed quiet for so long?

 "Because the men have all the power!
 Because they create this environment where you’re silenced, where you’re shamed if you talk, where you have to sign nondisclosure agreements, and non-disparagement agreements.
 Every single step that they took was to create a culture of silence, and to create basically rape culture.
-By having this behavior be every day, it normalized it.
-This is what we need to say: It’s not okay to normalize rape culture."
+By having this behaviour be every day, it normalised it.
+This is what we need to say: It’s not okay to normalise rape culture."

 What changed that women felt like they could come forward on the record?